 This area of native title law is likely to develop further in the coming years, with greater guidance on how economic and cultural loss are to be calculated, and the kinds of acts which might lead to compensation.

-A claim for compensation is made in the Federal Court by an RNTBC (if there is one) or authorised applicant (NTA s 61(a)).
-If there is no native title determination over the area where the activities occurred, the Court will also need to decide whether the group holds native title, or, if the acts extinguished native title, that they held native title rights before those acts occurred.
+Usually, a group must first have a determination of native title.
+A decision to make a compensation claim must then follow the rules set out in regulation 8B of the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth).
+This says that a PBC must consult with, and obtain the consent of the relevant native title holders before bringing a native title compensation claim.
+Once consent is obtained, a claim for compensation is made in the Federal Court.
 The Federal Court will refer the application for mediation, which is where the parties sit down and try to reach an agreement on their own.
 If the mediation is successful, the Federal Court will make a compensation determination by consent.
 This is a formalisation of the agreement reached.
 If the mediation is unsuccessful, the Court will decide whether compensation is payable or not, and if so, how much should be paid.

 Compensation fact sheet, National Native Title Council